remy/mit-license/README.md

 ### gravatar

-And if you want to show your gravatar, just add the `gravatar` property (allowed values are `on` or `off`):
+And if you want to show your gravatar, just add the `gravatar` boolean property:

     {
       "copyright": "Remy Sharp, http://remysharp.com",
       "url": "http://remysharp.com",
       "email": "me@mysite.com",
-      "gravatar": "on"
+      "gravatar": true
     }

-*Depends of email property.
-You need to check the compatibility of the chosen theme.
-Currently, only the default theme supports Gravatar.*
+Note that the gravatar requires the email property.
+You also need to check the compatibility of the chosen theme.
+Currently, only the default theme supports Gravatar.

 ### License version targeting